kwatch/benry-ruby/benry-cmdopt/README.md

-Benry::Cmdopt README
+Benry::CmdOpt README
 ====================

 ($Release: 0.0.0 $)

-Benry::Cmdopt is a command option parser library, like `optparse.rb`.
+Benry::CmdOpt is a command option parser library, like `optparse.rb`.

-Compared to `optparse.rb`, Benry::Cmdopt is easy to use, easy to extend, and easy to understahnd.
+Compared to `optparse.rb`, Benry::CmdOpt is easy to use, easy to extend, and easy to understahnd.

-(Benry::Cmdopt requires Ruby >= 2.3)
+(Benry::CmdOpt requires Ruby >= 2.3)

 Why not `optparse.rb`?